 There is quite a bit more to potato ploidy than I am covering here.
 Understanding the nuts and bolts will become a lot more important to you as you do more intentional breeding and produce your own true potato seeds from controlled crosses.
 But, knowledge must be built one step at a time and this section will get you through the basics.

-Diploid potatoes are more straightforward for breeding because they have only two sets of chromosomes, meaning only two copies of each gene.
+Diploid potatoes are more straightforward for breeding because they have only two sets of chromosomes, meaning only two copies of each gene, called alleles.
 This makes it much easier to determine the genotypes of varieties and to plan crosses more effectively.
 Despite that, the vast majority of varieties in the world, and almost all of the modern varieties, are tetraploid.
 Tetraploids have four sets of chromosomes, so four alleles of each gene, which doubles the genetic complexity and makes it much more difficult to predict inheritance of traits.
 If we were encountering the crop for the first time today, with the benefits of all our accumulated knowledge, we might choose to adopt diploid potatoes as the foundation of further breeding efforts, but the introduction of the potato to Europe was not planned.
 It happened gradually, from a few separate introductions, and most of the early breeding was done by people whom we would now consider amateurs.
 They had little knowledge of the potato because that sort of knowledge simply wasn’t available.
 They had to learn from experience.

 Another significant problem is that all of the diploids are short day tuberizers; in North America, they don’t begin to form tubers until fall.
 This would be a serious problem for potato growing in most areas of the country.
 There is some variability in this trait to select from and varieties that tuberize at longer day lengths have been produced over time from short day stock.
 Still, this would be a major hurdle for breeding to overcome.
 Most diploids also have no dormancy, which is a problem similar in scale to the short day problem.
 There aren’t many climates in North America where potatoes without dormancy will overwinter easily.